CyrusOne Logo

 Circularity

-Circularity, also referred to as a transition to a Circular Economy, is a model of production and consumption that involves the reusing, repairing, refurbishing, and recycling of existing materials and products as a means of continuing production in a sustainable or environmentally friendly way.
+Circularity, also referred to as a transition to a Circular Economy, is a model of production and consumption that involves the reusing, repairing, refurbishing, and recycling of existing materials and products as a means of continuing production in a sustainable or environmentally preferable way.
 At its best, a circular economy reduces material use, redesigns materials, products, and services to be less resource intensive, and recaptures “waste” as a resource to manufacture new materials and products.
 At CyrusOne, we invest in and employ a variety of methods within our facilities that help the transition to a circular economy, from initial design to construction and operation.
-When it comes to circularity, we focus on four main areas where we employ sustainable methods including material selection, waste management, and waste heat reuse.
+When it comes to circularity, we focus on three main areas where we employ sustainable methods: material selection waste management, and waste reduction.

 ESG Circularitycolor-graphic-overlay